phtnnz/astro/README.md

 ### --last / --date mode
 Archive all N.I.N.A data from the last observation night (or date given by the --date option)
-- Search all TARGET[/_-]YYYY-MM-DD directories in DATADIR
+- Search all TARGET[/_-]YYYY-MM-DD directories in DATADIR (optional DATA/SUBDIR)
 - Look for corresponding TARGET-YYYY-MM-DD.7z archive in TMPDIR or ZIPDIR
 - If exists, skip
 - If not, run 7z.exe to archive TARGET/YYYY-MM-DD data subdir in DATA to TARGET-YYYY-MM-DD.7z in ZIPDIR

+Setting --date implies --last, --subdir implies --ready, add an extra --ready or --last to override this behavior.

 Config file: nina-zip-config.json